Am I not destroying my enemies when I make friends of them?

 - Northwest Hammered Dulcimer Society Email List This link takes you to Yahoo Groups page for NWHDS, where you can join the NWHDS email discussion list.

 - Spring Fling Rendezvous: Annual spring gathering of hammered dulcimer players and friends.
-2011 SFR will be April 29-May 1 at Oral Hull Park near Sandy, OR.
-Instructors will be DeeDee Tibbits, Kendra Ward, and Steve Schneider.
+Last weekend of April at Oral Hull Park near Sandy, OR, with a mix of national and regional instructors.

 Dulcimer Builders and Music Shops